battlemaul/windows-rhythm/README.md

 Windows rhythm is exactly that, a multifunctional script designed to add pulse to Windows management beats.

+This repository is under development and alive and for the most, kicking - I welcome any feedback or suggestions for improvement.
+Reach out on [Twitter](https://twitter.com/dotjesper "dotjesper"), I read Direct Messages (DMs) and allow them from people I do not follow.
+For other means of contact, please visit [https://dotjesper.com/contact/](https://dotjesper.com/contact/ "Contact")

 Do not hesitate to reach out if issues arise or new functionality and improvement comes to mind.

 Feel free to fork and build.

-Windows rhythm is under development and alive - I welcome any feedback or suggestions for improvement.
-Reach out on Twitter, I read Direct Messages (DMs) and allow them from people I do not follow.
-For other means of contact, please visit [https://dotjesper.com/contact/](https://dotjesper.com/contact/ "Contact")

 This is a personal development, please respect the community sharing philosophy and be nice!

 ## Goal

-The goal is to provide a consistent experience to end user devices using Windows Autopilot but can easily be implemented using more traditionally deployment methods, like OSD or other methods utilized.
+The goal of Windows rhythm is to provide a consistent baseline configuration to end user devices in Windows Autopilot scenarios.
+Windows rhyth can easily be implemented using more traditionally deployment methods, like OSD or other methods utilized.

 ## Synopsis